 When I first started teaching over 5 years ago, I could count on one hand the number of fellow Aussies who were also running workshops, but now, the photography industry and business of running workshops is more popular than ever, across the world.
 Even big brands and companies are partnering with photographers to get on board.
 Essentially, there’s a few primary things that are going to set one workshop apart from the other.
-Heres some I recommend you consider before booking a workshop with someone;
+Heres some things I recommend you consider before booking a workshop with someone;

 - Duration – A cheaper price tag is definitely appealing but this usually comes at the cost of being on a shorter tour.
 When chasing the northern lights or beautiful light, the more opportunities you have the better, especially if you’ve already travelled a long way.
 I’ve found that 6-night/7-day workshops work well and usually result in a diversity of conditions to be experienced, particularly in mountainous regions where particular peaks can be shrouded in cloud.
 For this reason, I usually allow more than one night at iconic mountain locations.

 - Experience – How much experience running workshops does the photographer have?
 Over the years I’ve had the pleasure of teaching photography to hundreds of people from all different walks of life.
 From teenagers to seniors across the globe in a variety conditions in multiple countries.
 The locations I host tours are those that I know well, often having travelled to multiple times on both solo and group trips.
 When the light doesn’t cooperate, rain comes in, a location is crowded or an unforeseen situation arises, a guide with experience is going to ensure things still run smoothly and a good time is still had by all.